 - Gather all the ingredients.

-- In a medium saucepan, dissolve 4 tsp of Chuka Dashi in 3 ⅓ cups (800 ml) of hot water.
-Mix well and bring to boil then set aside.
+- In a medium saucepan, dissolve 4 tsp Chuka Dashi (Chinese seasoning) in 3⅓ cups water (hot).
+Mix well and bring to a boil, then set aside.
 Alternatively, you can use my homemade chicken stock recipe.

-- In a small bowl, add dried wood ear mushrooms and add just enough water to cover them.
-Re-hydrate until soft and squeeze to remove the water.
-Cut green onion into 2 inches (5 cm).
+- In a small bowl, add 6 pieces dried wood ear mushrooms and add just enough water to cover them.
+Rehydrate until soft and squeeze to remove the water.
+Cut 3 green onions/scallions into 2-inch (5-cm) pieces.

-- Cut the cabbage leaves into bite-size pieces.
-Cut the carrot into thin slabs and then cut them in half.
-Rinse the bean sprouts under running water.
+- Cut 4–5 leaves green cabbage into bite-size pieces.
+Cut 2 inches carrot into thin slabs and then cut them in half.
+Rinse 4 oz bean sprouts under running water.

 - Start preparing a big pot of water to cook noodles.
 While waiting, heat the wok or large frying pan on medium-high heat.
-Once it’s hot, add oil and swirl the oil around to coat the wok.
-Then add the pork belly and cook until no longer pink.
+Once it’s hot, add 1 Tbsp neutral oil and swirl the oil around to coat the wok.
+Then, add 4 oz sliced pork belly and cook until no longer pink.

 - Add 1 Tbsp sake to the meat and quickly stir.
-Then add wood ear mushrooms, green onion, and carrot.
+Then, add the wood ear mushrooms, green onion, and carrot.

 - Add the cabbage and bean sprouts.

-- Season with freshly ground black pepper and pinch of kosher salt.
+- Season with ⅛ tsp freshly ground black pepper and ¼ tsp Diamond Crystal kosher salt.

-- Once the cabbage is tender, add the chicken stock and sesame oil and bring to simmer.
+- Once the cabbage is tender, add the chicken stock and 1 tsp toasted sesame oil and bring to a simmer.

-- When the water is boiling, add the noodles by loosening them up with hands.
+- When the water is boiling, add 2 servings fresh ramen noodles by loosening them up with your hands.
 Cook the noodles according to the package instructions and drain well.

 - Divide the cooked noodles into two bowls.
 Add the toppings and soup over the noodles and serve immediately.

-- Dash of white pepper is great for enhancing the noodles' flavor.
+- A dash of white pepper is great for enhancing the noodles‘ flavor.

 To Store